AdobeDocs/experience-manager-65.en/help/sites-deploying/best-practices-for-queries-and-indexing.md

 Re-indexing an **existing** lucene index with binary extraction enabled

-* Re-indexing processing **all** candidate content in the repository; when the binaries to extract full-text from are numerous or complex, an increased computational burden to perform the the full-text extraction is placed on AEM.
+* Re-indexing processing **all** candidate content in the repository; when the binaries to extract full-text from are numerous or complex, an increased computational burden to performthefull-text extraction is placed on AEM.
 Text pre-extraction moves the "computationally costly work" of text-extraction into an isolated process that directly accesses AEM's Data Store, avoiding overhead and resource contention in AEM.

 Supporting the deployment of a **new** lucene index to AEM with binary extraction enabled